jdbedics/dbthandbook/03-individual.Rmd

   * Orient them to the OQ and answer their questions.

-  * Confirm the phone number on file and ask if you can leave a message on their phone if you have to call about logisitics.
+  * Confirm the phone number on file and ask if you can leave a message on their phone if you have to call about logistics.

   * Remind them that you start at the top of the hour and sessions last 45-minutes.
 You can tell them that you manage time and will look at the clock and comment on time as you proceed.
 The goal is to make sure they are getting what they want out of the session and are covering everything they intended to have covered.